yonggqiii/it5100a-notes/src/course_introduction/sections/haskell.md

 Thus, for now we shall use recursion as it is often the most elegant way to solve problems.

-Recall that the familiar factorial function may be written iteratively in Python as:
+Recall that the familiar `factorial` function may be written imperatively in Python as:

 ``` python